My sister is drinking too much!

-Since your previous attempts to talk with your sister has resulted in her being defensive, consider focusing the conversation on the social scene, rather than whether or not she's drinking alcohol at parties or drinking too much.
+Since your previous attempts to talk with your sister have resulted in her being defensive, consider focusing the conversation on her experience and the social scene, rather than whether or not she's drinking alcohol at parties or drinking too much.
+It may be helpful to talk in a private, quiet location where you both could be more comfortable.
+If you have any activities that you like to do together, it may be a good time to talk afterwards.
 You could start by saying, "So, what was the party like last night?" or, "Did you have fun?" or, "Were there any hot people there?"
 If the conversation becomes fairly comfortable, you could talk about some of your concerns and the risks associated with certain decisions she might be making, along with safer drinking strategies.
 You might consider the following steps in a conversation:

 - Share your concerns.
 You might say something like, “I’ve noticed you are drinking more than you did in high school” or “I’m worried because you said you are getting rides from people you don’t know well.”

 - Ask about what she likes about drinking and why she chooses to drink.
 This may give you a better idea of what is going on in her life and her motivations behind drinking.
 Then, see if she has any concerns about her drinking or her social life.

 - Ask your sister open-ended questions.
 For example, if your sister says she likes to drink because it makes socializing easier, consider asking her "What makes socializing more challenging for you when you're sober?"

 - Find out whether she’s open to advice or suggestions before you give any.
 If she is open to it, then share.
 Example: “Before going out for the night, it's a good idea to figure out who could be a DD (designated driver).” or “If you are worried about waking me up late at night for a ride, could I offer you some money for cab fare to get home safely?”